-- 5.1 We aim to recognise good behaviour in the classroom, around the school, at lunch and break times and on educational visits.
-Emphasis is placed on the importance of such behaviour, both for the individual and for the ethos of the school. - 5.2 We praise and reward children for consistent good work, positive behaviour, outstanding effort or acts of kindness in a variety of ways.
-Our Rewards system consists of: - 1.
-Verbal praise - 2.
-House Point / Kindness Award - 3.
-Headteacher's Award - 5.3 We celebrate children who are kind and helpful by handing out Kindness Awards in our Sharing Assembly.
-These awards can be handed out by both adults and children, thus encouraging children to recognise acts of kindness in others. - 5.4 The House System was introduced to improve standards, behaviour and lunch times and to create team spirit across the year groups.
+We aim to recognise good behaviour in the classroom, around the school, at lunch and break times and on educational visits.
+Emphasis is placed on the importance of such behaviour, both for the individual and for the ethos of the school.

+We praise and reward children for consistent good work, positive behaviour, outstanding effort or acts of kindness in a variety of ways.
+Our Rewards system consists of:

+- Verbal praise

+- Star (see our behaviour management system)

+- House Point

+- Kindness Award

+- Headteacher's Award

+We celebrate children who are kind and helpful by handing out Kindness Awards in our Sharing Assembly.
+These awards can be handed out by both adults and children, thus encouraging children to recognise acts of kindness in others.

+The House System was introduced to improve standards, behaviour and lunch times and to create team spirit across the year groups.
 The termly House Point Cup is won by the House with the most house points for that term and the termly Lunch Cup is won by the house with best table manners that term.

-6 Sanctions:
+6. Sanctions: